sputnik5459/sputnik5459/README.md

 ### Hi there 👋
+My name's Anton 🌱

+- Most of all, I'm a professional backend developer (python, golang).
+- In my free time I study c++ and game development (native: OpenGL, SDL, etc).
+- Also, interested in neural networks and AI technologies.

 <!--
 **sputnik5459/sputnik5459** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.